open-edge-insights/eii-core/common/libs/ConfigManager/README.md

     :param storage_type: Type of key-value storage, Eg. etcd
-    :param config: config of type Dict with certFile, keyFile and trustFile
+    :param config: config of type Dict with certFile, keyFile and trustFile :return config manager client if creation of client is successful, nil on failure
     ```

 2. **GetConfigClient(storageType string, conf map[string]string)**